ddavidebor/nRF51822-OSX-ST_LINK_V2-Flasher-Script/README.md

 ```

 Openocd will remain open to allow the chip to run, otherwise it will stay idle.
-To exit from openocd, just press control+c.
-You can now simply relaunch the script to re-flash your device.
+To exit from openocd, just press control+C .
+You can now simply relaunch the script to re-flash your device (up-arrow, then press enter on most terminal software).

 ##Doing it manually, without the script